Rogue waves statistics in the framework of one-dimensional Generalized Nonlinear Schrodinger Equation

+We solve Eq. (\ref{Eq01})-(\ref{Eq03}) numerically in the box $-16\pi \le x<16\pi$ with periodical boundary conditions.
 In our numerical simulations we used the 2nd-order Split-Step method in which linear and nonlinear parts of the equations were calculated separately.
 In order to improve simulations and save computational resources we employed adaptive change of spacial grid size $\Delta x$ reducing it when Fourier components of solution $\Psi_{k}$ at high wave numbers $k$ exceeded $10^{-13}\max|\Psi_{k}|$ and increasing $\Delta x$ when this criterion allowed.
 In order to prevent appearance of numerical instabilities, time step $\Delta t$ also changed with $\Delta x$ as $\Delta t = h\Delta x^{2}$ with $h \le 0.1$ (see \cite{Lakoba}).

 Implementation of such numerical schema allowed us to safely shift up to $t\sim 100$ nonlinear lengths, i.e. when

 where $\Psi_{h}(t,x)$ is the numerical solution calculated with a fixed coefficient $h=\Delta t/\Delta x^{2}$.
 We also did comparisons with 4th-order Split-Step method \cite{Muslu, Mclachlan} as well as with 4th- and 5th-order Runge-Kutta methods that confirmed validity of our results for \textit{single simulations} up to $t\sim 100$ nonlinear lengths.